quantuminformation/ai-agent-toolkit/docs/workflows/codex_cli_setup.md

 # Codex CLI setup workflow

 This guide explains how to prepare the Docker image and start the Codex CLI agent with the configuration system provided in this repository.
+The container uses a lightweight Node.js bootstrap script to clone repositories, enforce network policy, and launch the Codex CLI command you supply.

 ## 1. Prepare the configuration